 Today, Tornillo is closed!
 The majority of its children were released to their extended families, and others to permanent shelters.
 This was a sweet reminder that showing up matters, that love wins the day, that being hopeful is not naïve but rather that spiritual resource that allows us to be resilient.

-That I had my faith confirmed on Christmas Day is appropriate.
+That I had my faith confirmed on just after Christmas is appropriate.
 As I shared in our Dec 23 holiday celebration:

 “One of the great things about Christmas is that it is a sturdy holiday.
 Christmas doesn’t wimp out when times are hard – it comes anyway, even if there are hardly any presents, even when there isn’t much food to make a feast with, even if you’re sad, even if the world around you is at war, even if you are living in fear and danger and oppression, Christmas still comes.